shoeffner/mthesis/src/gaze_library.md

 starting the program, but not during the experiment, it can be simply be opened by setting the flag to `true`.
-When the window is no longer needed, it can be closed, without interfering any other windows needed for the experiment and without interfering with Gaze's functionality.
+When the window is no longer needed, it can be closed, without interfering any other windows needed for the experiment and without interfering with \Gaze{}'s functionality.

-The calibration method is introduced in case Gaze would use some calibration later on, but it is not used at the time of writing this thesis.
+The calibration method is introduced in case \Gaze{} would use some calibration later on, but it is not used at the time of writing this thesis.
 Because the eye tracking functionality was prioritized during development, the trial annotations have also no effect other than printing a notice to the